-In 2017 AESIS organised the very first international conference on Societal Impact of Social Science, Humanities and Arts (SSHA) in Cardiff, Wales, United Kingdom, bringing together stakeholders such as research managers, administrators, evaluators, policy makers, funders, entrepreneurs, publishers, NGO's, media and many more.
+ABOUT THE CONFERENCE In 2017 AESIS organised the very first international conference on Societal Impact of Social Science, Humanities and Arts (SSHA) in Cardiff, Wales, United Kingdom, bringing together stakeholders such as research managers, administrators, evaluators, policy makers, funders, entrepreneurs, publishers, NGO's, media and many more.
 During this conference they exchanged experiences and good practices in order to catalyse developments in strategies, policies, methods, tools and approaches that were being used to make sure that SSHA, in collaboration with societal stakeholders and other disciplines, could have the most positive and inclusive impact on wellbeing, culture, economy, environment, health, education, and all kinds of challenges that are being faced in the world.
 In the past years, the call to transform interdisciplinary research evidence into accessible, understandable, trusted and useable knowledge for societal stakeholders has been of utmost importance amidst persisting global challenges such as the pandemic, climate change, poverty, other inequities and more.
-The Social Sciences, Humanities & Arts (SSHA) disciplines are able to offer much value in addressing these challenges yet are often undervalued; therefore it is necessary to enhance supporting structures, policies and strategies, develop a more robust framework for assessing impact, foster coalitions with parties from business, government, and not-forprofits, and engage with the broader public in order to generate a profound impact of SSHA on society.

-To facilitate this aim, AESIS is proud to announce that the next edition of our 'Societal Impact of Social Sciences, Humanities and Arts on Society' Conference, will be hosted once more from where it all began in Cardiff, Wales, United Kingdom!
-The conference will be focusing on the three main themes of: from Regional Development to Global Impact, Transdisciplinarity and Business Engagement.
+The Social Sciences, Humanities & Arts (SSHA) disciplines are able to offer much value in addressing these challenges yet are often undervalued; therefore it is necessary to enhance supporting structures, policies and strategies, develop a more robust framework for assessing impact, foster coalitions with parties from business, government, and not-for-profits, and engage with the broader public in order to generate a profound impact of SSHA on society.
+To facilitate this aim, AESIS is proud to announce that the next edition of our 'Societal Impact of Social Sciences, Humanities and Arts on Society' Conference, will be hosted once more from where it all began-in Cardiff, Wales, United Kingdom!
+The conference will include three focus tracks including: from Regional Development to Global Impact, Transdisciplinarity and Business Engagement & Commercialisation.
 It will comprise of experts from all around the world delivering presentations, interactive round tables, teaching workshops and more.
-This international gathering will bring together research managers, science policymakers, funders, knowledge exchange experts, and other relevant impact professionals from around the world to share bestpractices and discuss topics such as: How can we foster trust in and the credibility of SSHA research?; What does impact mean in the context of different segments of society, and through which robust and valid indicators can you assess it?; What opportunities for collaborations with societal stakeholders are there, and how may cocreation of knowledge with other disciplines and sectors play a role in stimulating impact?

-Come join this conference full of presentations, workshops, round tables and social activities, meet your peers from all over the world and accelerate your work in the field of societal impact of Social Sciences, Humanities and Arts.
+This international gathering will bring together research managers, science policymakers, funders, knowledge exchange experts, and other relevant impact professionals from around the world to share best-practices and discuss topics such as: How can we foster trust in and appreciation of SSHA research?; How can impact be achieved in the context of different segments of society, and through which robust and valid indicators can you assess it?; What opportunities for collaborations with societal stakeholders are there, and how may co-creation of knowledge with other disciplines and sectors play a role in stimulating impact?
+We welcome you to this conference full of presentations, workshops, round tables and social activities, to meet your peers from all over the world and accelerate your work in the field of societal impact of Social Sciences, Humanities and Arts.
 We look forward to seeing you there!

 Research managers & administrators

+Evaluators

+TARGET GROUPS